Bringing back a classic: this year’s summer bop is Handel’s Messiah - The Beaverton

 The two hour and 20 minute oratorio, composed in 1741, can be heard blasting out of car stereos, blaring in bars all night long, and pumping up the crowds at baseball and football games.

-In Rogers Centre, Blue Jays fans sing “Hallelujah!” in perfect harmony when a run is scored, while pedestrians can’t walk down Yonge Street without full of yelling “Speak ye comfortably to Jerusalem, bitches!
+In Centre, fans sing “Hallelujah!” in perfect harmony when a run is scored, while pedestrians can’t walk down Yonge Street without cars full of teenagers yelling “Speak ye comfortably to Jerusalem, bitches!
 Whoo!
 Every valley shall be exalted as shit!” as they cruise by.

 “Admittedly, I did enjoy Carly Rae Jepsen’s remix,” Ottavino added.